robertjchristian/MRC/MRC37.md

-# MRC 37: Fixed Weight Time Minimum
+# MRC 37: Weight Time
 #### Status: In Discussion
 ### Summary and Rationale
 ##### Situation